ampreeT/SourceCoop/README.md

 	- need textures for this (they are on fpsbanana)
 - custom marine ai
 	- CBaseCombatCharacter::CalcWeaponProficiency(...) hook for accuracy
-- trigger_changelevel
-	- game code checks for g_pGameRules->IsDeathmatch(), overriding that to false crashes on changelevel, but at least its something (could explore crash dump on linux)
 - implement player thirdperson animations when not holding any weapon
 	- tried 2 options, both failed
 		- cannot do serverside animations, client seems to ignore everything even when m_bClientSideAnimation is false
 		- unable to recompile player models due to too many animation files overflow in studiomdl
 - find out if the 'admire hands' animation can be reenabled when picking up suit - guessing this has to do with sp/mp viewmodels
 - detour CBeam::RandomTargetname -> compare for !player -> return closest
-- no breakmodel gibs appear (MP issue)
+- no breakmodel gibs appear (BM MP issue)
 - checkpoint teleport should attempt to find free space if blocked
 - suit sound queue does not clear on death or spawn
+- barnacle grab range is larger than in sp?
+- add instancing for wall chargers
+- configurable spawn times

 ### feature
 - add a hardcore mode where map resets when everyone dies, disable respawning, put dead players on spectate
-- add some sort of agree-to-change voting / player counter / timer before switching to next map
 - xen portal checkpoint effect
 - allow configuring enabled features from edt configs

 ## Map issues
+-c1a1a
+	- lift wont go up again and kills players randomly
 - bm_c4a4a
 	- point_hurt (cyclone_hurt) has target !player (this picks first one)
 - xen maps